MariamAwujoola/Acedu-Employee-Performance/README.md

 ## Project Overview
 This report presents an analysis of employee performance at Acedu, focusing on key metrics such as performance ratings, attrition rates, salary distribution, and bonus payments across different departments.
 The employee performance data highlights key strenghts and areas for improvement within Acedu.
-By implementing strategic changes, the company can enhance productivity, employee staisfaction, and overall business success.
+By implementing strategic changes, the company can enhance productivity, employee satisfaction, and overall business success.

 ## Data Sources
 This dataset was gathered through **surveys and internal data collection at Acedu**, focusing on employee performance metrics.
 All data has been cleaned and anonymized for analysis.